 - Q3: Must a FRN report be submitted to Health Canada for any "notifiable action" that has taken place outside of Canada (i.e., communication, labelling change, recall, reassessment, and suspension or revocation of authorization)? - Q4: Regulatory requirements and definitions may differ in various foreign jurisdictions and from those in Canada.
 What definitions of notifiable actions should be used when determining whether a FRN report must be submitted to Health Canada? - Q5: Section 61.2(3) specifies, "The information shall be submitted to the Minister within 72 hours after the holder receives or becomes aware of it, whichever occurs first."
 Does the 72 hours refer to business hours or actual hours? - Q6: Section 61.2(3) specifies, "The information shall be submitted to the Minister within 72 hours after the holder receives or becomes aware of it, whichever occurs first."
 When does the clock start? - Q7: In some cases, one or more notifiable actions in response to a serious risk of injury to human health may be taken in one or more foreign jurisdictions set out in the List of regulatory agencies and foreign jurisdictions.
-In such situations, must separate FRN reports be submitted for each jurisdiction and/or for each action? - Q8: Does the submission of a FRN report include preliminary and final reports? - Q9: Must a FRN report be submitted to Health Canada if action (e.g., recall) has already been taken in Canada in response to the identified serious risk of injury to human health? - Q10: Must a FRN report be submitted to Health Canada if action (e.g., recall) is planned in Canada in response to the identified serious risk of injury to human health? - Q11: Must a FRN report be submitted to Health Canada if the serious risk being eliminated or mitigated in a foreign jurisdiction is not relevant in Canada (e.g., the risk is associated with an indication that is not authorized in Canada)? - Q12: If a manufacturer holds a medical device licence (MDL) or an importer holds a medical device establishment licence (MDEL) to import Class II, III or IV, but products have not yet been sold or imported in Canada, must a FRN report be submitted to Health Canada? - Q13: As specified in section 59(1) of the Regulations, Mandatory Problem Reporting of incidents that occur outside of Canada will continue to be required for class I medical devices once FRN reporting requirements have come into force for class II to IV medical devices on June 23, 2021.
+In such situations, must separate FRN reports be submitted for each jurisdiction and/or for each action? - Q8: Does the submission of a FRN report include preliminary and final reports? - Q9: Must a FRN report be submitted to Health Canada if action (e.g., recall) has already been taken in Canada in response to the identified serious risk of injury to human health? - Q10: Must a FRN report be submitted to Health Canada if action (e.g., recall) is planned in Canada in response to the identified serious risk of injury to human health? - Q11: Must a FRN report be submitted to Health Canada if the serious risk being eliminated or mitigated in a foreign jurisdiction is not relevant in Canada (e.g., the risk is associated with an indication that is not authorized in Canada)? - Q12: If a medical device authorization (i.e., licence, establishment licence, or Investigational Testing Authorization) has been issued for a Class II, III or IV medical device but products have not yet been sold or imported in Canada, do the FRN requirements apply? - Q13: As specified in section 59(1) of the Regulations, Mandatory Problem Reporting of incidents that occur outside of Canada will continue to be required for class I medical devices once FRN reporting requirements have come into force for class II to IV medical devices on June 23, 2021.
 How does the requirement to submit FRN reports (class II-IV) differ from the requirement to submit Mandatory Problem Reports of foreign incidents (class I)?